MartinStokroos/nexus_base_ros/README.md

 #

-Bug: sometimes the wheels do not repond for a while when rearming from an emergency stop.
+Sometimes the wheels do not respond for a moment when rearming after an emergency stop.